rust-lang/rust/doc/rust.md

 ### Declaration statements

-A _declaration statement_ is one that introduces a *name* into the enclosing statement block.
-The declared name may denote a new slot or a new item.
+A _declaration statement_ is one that introduces one or more *names* into the enclosing statement block.
+The declared names may denote new slots or new items.

 #### Item declarations